 Careful.
 A personalized magazine cover can be cornier than a bad Drew Barrymore flick.
 So think about whether your bride’s into that kinda thing.
-Undercut the schmaltz by writing clever, innuendo-filled jokes on the cover that only she will get.
+Undercut the schmaltz by writing clever, inside joke headlines only she will get.

 At least there’s an ostensible purpose.
 You can engrave whatever dopey stuff you want on the top of the box, and then she can use the damn thing to store her jewelry, perfume, or pot.
 This one even plays music.

-Yawn.
-And it's a violation of the "permanence" rule above.
-This is recommended by most of the wedding-porn, but you can do better.
-If you get her a rose to compliment another gift, fine, but flowers by themselves are unsatisfying.
+Boring, and a violation of the “permanence” rule above.
+Flowers are recommended by most of the “wedding-porn” sites, but you can do better.
+If you get her a rose to compliment another gift, fine.
+But flowers by themselves are, at this moment, unsatisfying.
+(Besides, there are going to be a ton of flowers at the wedding already.)
 Even on a shoestring budget, you’re better off with…

 Personalized Photo Album

 This we like.
 It nicely sticks to the rule of Ps and gives you extra credit on the Personal.
-Look back at your relationship and pick out the photos that tell a story, in chronological order, from your early drunken hook-ups to this current era of domesticity.
+Look back at your relationship and pick out the photos that tell a story, in chronological order, from your early awkward dates to this current era of domesticity.
 Write a caption for each.
-You can ritz it up with a pricey album, or, if you’re getting your butt kicked financially, you could do it for only $14 bucks.
+You can ritz it up with a pricey album, or, if you’re getting your butt kicked financially, you could do it for only $35 bucks.

 Only if the heirloom is inherently attractive—get someone else’s second opinion.
-Don’t foist grandma’s necklace on your bride, for instance, if the jewelry is uglier than Janet Reno without makeup.
+Don’t foist grandma’s necklace on your bride, for instance, if the jewelry is uglier than a blob fish on a plate of worms.